‘Thor, don’t eat that meat. It’s raw!’ Loki warned.

 ‘That’s a mean thing to do,’ Loki said.
 ‘You’re a very nasty eagle.’

 The eagle laughed.
 ‘I am no mere eagle.
 I am the giant, Thjazi, in eagle form.
-And if you wish me to release my magic, you must promise me a share of your meat.’
+And if you wish me to release my spell, you must promise me a share of your meat.’

 ‘You have some nerve,’ Loki said.
 ‘We will n—’